 - Just sweet enough, without the guilt!

-Both my kids and my husband requested that I make this snack again, and I have to say yes because they’re so good!
+Both my kids and my husband requested that we make this sweet treat again, and I have to say yes because they’re so good!od!

 - Peanut Butter.
-If you use natural peanut butter, make sure you’ve poured off the excess oil.
+Use crunchy peanut butter if you like the texture, or creamy peanut butter if you like it smooth.
+If you use natural peanut butter, make sure you’ve poured off or mixed in the excess oil.
 (See my note below.)

 - Granulated Sugar.
 I chose to use coconut sugar, but you can use any kind of granulated sugar, including white or brown.
 (Psst!
 Here’s how to make homemade brown sugar!)

 - Dark Chocolate Chips.
-Mini dark chocolate chips are perfect for this recipe.
+Mini dark chocolate chips are perfect for this unbaked cookie recipe.

 - Honey.
 Just a little bit goes a long way!
 (I use this brand)

 - Coconut Flakes.
-These add texture and flavor.
+These add texture and flavor to the no bake cookies.

 The oil in natural peanut butter tends to separate, so here’s what I do to keep this from happening:

 - Open a new jar of peanut butter.
-Pour the whole thing (oil and all) into a food processor (I have this one) or blender (I have this one).
+Pour the whole thing (oil and all) into a food processor or blender.

 - When you’re done, scoop the peanut butter back into the jar.